 Even though Hughes’ GI would require people to work in order to receive it, however it does not have to be wage-work.
 That is, Hughes is willing to expand the definition of “work” to include care work, such as uncompensated child and elder care, as well as studying for a formal degree or training programs.
 So someone caring for their child or studying for a B.A. would be considered a worker and, therefore, eligible for the benefit, as long as their income was under $50,000 per year.

 Hughes places such emphasis on work because he believes it is good for us; he tells us that it makes us, “happier, healthier, and more fulfilled” (p.
 103).
-To support his claim, Hughes refers to studies which show that unemployed people suffer higher levels of depression, irritability, and insomnia.
-He also informs us that unemployed people are more prone to alcohol and substance abuse.
+To support his claim, Hughes refers to studies that show that unemployed people suffer higher levels of depression, irritability, and insomnia.
+The normal methods for treating these conditions are therapy, medications or alternative medicines such as the mjne express strain of medicinal marijuana, however, an unemployed person would most likely have less access to these which explains why the levels can be so high.
+Hughes also informs us that unemployed people are more prone to alcohol and substance abuse.
+This is understandable because these people are looking for something to take the edge off of their depression, whether it be remedies such as Nutra CBD capsules or by other means.

 But let’s say Hughes is right and people do feel more fulfilled if they engage in wage work.
 Let’s say that engaging in wage work makes us less prone to depression, irritability, and insomnia.
 Going to college or caring for one’s kids is not wage work.
 So what do studies showing we are less prone to psychological and physical problems when we engage in wage work have to do with the kinds of non-wage work Hughes wants to compensate with his GI?
 I suspect it’s fulfilling, at least some of the time, to take care of one’s kids or to attend college.
 Is this why care takers and students, along with wage workers, should be compensated with a GI?
 But if something being fulfilling is sufficient to warrant compensation, why stop at wage work, care work, or going to school?
 People do all kinds of things, besides these three, they find fulfilling.
 Why not give them a GI too?